 People often get fresh haircuts and new clothes in order to celebrate.
 The tradition is to wear white clothing as a sign of purity and renewal.
 Some avoid wearing red, since it's the color of blood.

-6. According to the Talmud, on Rosh Hashanah, God inscribes everyone's names into one of three books.
+6. According to the Talmud, God inscribes everyone's names into one of three books on Rosh Hashanah.

 The metaphorical understanding is that good people go into the Book of Life, and evil ones into the Book of Death; those who are in the middle are put in an intermediate one and have judgment put off until Yom Kippur.
 Since virtually no one is all good or all evil, you're supposed to assume you fall somewhere in the middle, and in order to be inscribed in the Book of Life for the coming year, it is important to do everything possible to atone before Yom Kippur.

-7. The sounding of the shofar is the most iconic image of this holiday.
+7. The sounding of the shofar is Rosh Hashanah's most iconic image.

 The shofar is a ram’s horn that is curved and bent.
 It is hollowed out and blown during religious ceremonies to make three different sounds.
 Hearing it is meant to call you to repent.